Keynote speakers

 WARNING: Fraudulent Emails Impersonating Our Foundation.

-Dear Visitors,
+Dear visitors,

-We wish to inform you that we are aware that fraudulent emails that impersonate our foundation are circulating.
-These emails falsely claim to be from us and offer financial assistance or may ask for personal information.
+We would like to inform you that we are aware of fraudulent emails circulating that impersonate our foundation.
+These emails falsely claim to come from us and may offer financial support or request personal information.
+Please note that our foundation does not send such messages, and we strongly advise you not to respond or share any personal information.

 Please be aware that our foundation is not sending these emails, and we advise you not to respond or provide any personal details.
 We are actively working to have this fraudulent activity stopped by the appropriate authorities and sincerely hope that this fraudulent activity will not cause any confusion or inconvenience to our supporters.
 If you receive any suspicious emails or communications claiming to be from our foundation, please forward them to us, and delete the message immediately.
 For your safety, always verify the authenticity of emails by contacting us directly through our official channels.